Criminal defense lawyer: United States

 In the United States, criminal defense lawyers deal with the issues surrounding an arrest, a criminal investigation, criminal charges, sentencing, appeals, and post-trial issues.
-Often an attorney will specialize in a niche within criminal defense, such as drug defense or DUI defense.
+Criminal defense lawyers strive to minimize the harsh consequences of an arrest and deliver quality legal representation to persons accused of committing a criminal offense.
 They could work for the local, state, or federal government or they could work for private law firms.
 The defense lawyers could also have their own practice and handle multiple criminal cases.

 An arrest simply means a police officer, federal agent, or judge believes probable cause exists that a person committed a crime.
 Since an arrest is usually made by law enforcement, the arrest often is for a criminal charge that has not been levied or verified by an attorney or judge.
 Criminal defense lawyers also deal with the substantive issues of the crimes with which their clients are charged.
 Criminal defense lawyers may also help clients before charges have been filed by a prosecuting attorney: this is done when someone believes he or she is being investigated.

-The accused may hire a criminal defense lawyer to help with counsel and representation dealing with police or other investigators, perform his or her own investigation, and at times present exculpatory evidence that negates potential charges by the prosecutor.
+The accused may hire a criminal defense lawyer to help with counsel and representation dealing with police or other investigators, perform their own investigation, and at times present exculpatory evidence that negates potential charges by the prosecutor.
 Criminal defense lawyers in the United States who are employed by governmental entities such as counties, state governments, and the federal government are often referred to as public defenders or court-appointed attorneys.

-A considerable aspect of this work requires the US criminal defense lawyer to have a clear understanding of the United States Constitution.
-Specifically, the Fourth Amendment against unlawful searches and seizures.
+A considerable aspect of this work requires the US criminal defense lawyer to have a clear understanding of the United States Constitution, and specifically the Fourth Amendment against unlawful searches and seizures.
 The Fifth prescribes a defendant's right to remain silent.
 The Sixth relates to a defendant's rights at trial.
 It guarantees a defendant the opportunity to confront and cross-examine witnesses, in addition to the right to be represented by counsel.
 The Sixth Amendment also allows a defendant to know the nature of the accusation against them.
 All of the Amendments to the United States Constitution are guaranteed to the criminal accused against the states via the Fourteenth Amendment.
 Thus, a criminal defense lawyer must understand each of these rights.
 Initial work on any criminal case involves review of the charges and the claimed facts, and analysis of constitutional violations, the prima facie burden of the prosecution, defenses, and affirmative defenses; as well as potential sentence and sentencing issues.
 Early stages of a criminal case may involve a grand jury or preliminary hearing to determine if there exists probable cause for the case to continue.
 A violation of the Fourth or Fifth Amendment, or other illegally obtained evidence could result in evidence being inadmissible at trial.
 Accordingly, a criminal defense lawyer often spends a considerable amount of time reviewing all documentation to determine if the case can be won on constitutional grounds due to illegal conduct by the government.